nangege/Panda/README.md

 3. [Panda](https://github.com/nangege/Panda).
 Asynchronous display node.

 ## Why use Panda
-When it comes to  asynchronous render,many developr will think about [Texture](https://github.com/texturegroup/texture/), In facet, Panda learned a lot from [Texture](https://github.com/texturegroup/texture/), Panda's render process can be seen as a simplfy version of [Texture](https://github.com/texturegroup/texture/).
-But Panda does have it's advantages.Panda use 'AutoLayout' for frame caculating which make it easy to learn compared to Texture's Flexbox.Panda is more lightweighted and usage is more close to system's API,it just cost little to integration.
+When it comes to  asynchronous render,many developr will think about [Texture or AsyncDisplayKit](https://github.com/texturegroup/texture/), In facet, Panda learned a lot from [Texture](https://github.com/texturegroup/texture/), Panda's render process can be seen as a simplfy version of [Texture](https://github.com/texturegroup/texture/).
+But Panda does have it's advantages.Panda use `AutoLayout` for frame caculating which makes it easy to learn compared to Texture's Flexbox for iOS developer.Panda is more lightweighted and it's usage is more close to system's API,it just cost little to integration.
 So,if you love Swift,love AutoLayout ,want a high fps tableview and do't want to cost too much,Panda is for you.

 ## Feature